Germany–United Kingdom relations

-The United Kingdom became close allies with West Germany during the Cold War, through West Germany's integration into the 'Western world'.
-Contrastingly, relations between East Germany and the United Kingdom were poor owing to the former’s alliance with the Soviet Union during the Cold War.
+The United Kingdom became close allies with West Germany during the Cold War, through West Germany's integration into the Western world.
+Contrastingly, relations between East Germany and the United Kingdom were poor owing to the former's alliance with the Soviet Union during the Cold War.

 West Germany was a founding member of the European Communities, later to become the European Union, which the United Kingdom joined in 1973.
 West Germany and the United Kingdom were among the most powerful countries in the organisation, both having significant influence on its development.
 Germany broadly favoured European integration, whereas the United Kingdom generally opposed it.

-East and West Germany reunified in 1990 following the fall of the Berlin Wall in 1989, which marked the end of the Cold War, hence an improvement of the relationship between East Germany and the United Kingdom, with which she had developed along with West Germany.
+East and West Germany reunified in 1990 following the fall of the Berlin Wall in 1989, which symbolized the end of the Cold War, hence an improvement of the relationship between East Germany and the United Kingdom, with which she had developed along with West Germany.

 Through membership of the European Union, trade and cooperation with the United Kingdom significantly increased in many areas, particularly in research and development which has created enduring links between the science and university communities of Germany and the United Kingdom.
 The United Kingdom is the second largest consumer of German motor vehicles after Germany herself.

 In a referendum on continued membership of the European Union in 2016, the United Kingdom voted to withdraw from the European Union and left the bloc on 31 January 2020 after 47 years of membership.
 Despite a slight reduction in trade afterwards, the amity between the countries remain strong in many areas, which has been reinforced by their joint response to the Russian invasion of Ukraine.

-UK Government data reports 126,000 German nationals were living in the United Kingdom in 2013 and German Government data reports 107,000 British nationals living in Germany in 2016.
+UK Government data reported 126,000 German nationals lived in the United Kingdom in 2013, while German Government data showed 107,000 British nationals living in Germany in 2016.

 Both countries are members of the Council of Europe and NATO.
 Germany is a European Union member and the United Kingdom is a former European Union member.